0cjs/sedoc/EE/8080/README.md

 - `SP` stack and `PC`; never directly referenced.

 Z80 adds:
 - `IX`, `IY`: Index registers; op prefixes give new instructions to use these with a 1-byte offset.
-These tend to be slower than using `HL` and `INC`.
+These tend to be slower than using `HL` and `inc`.
 - `I`: Interrupt page: high-order 8 bits of addr on interrupt in mode 2.
-In modes 0 and 1, can be used for programmer-defined purposes.
-Set to $00 on reset.
+In modes 0 and 1, can be used for programmer-defined purposes. $00 on reset.
 - `R`: Memory refresh (7 bits): incremented with each instruction fetch.
   Can be read/set by programmer for testing or other purposes.
-- `AF'` alternate accumulator and flags, swapped with `EX AF, AF'`.
+- `AF'` alternate accumulator and flags, swapped with `ex af,af'`.
-- `BC' DE' HL'` alternate register set swapped with `EXX`.
+- `BC' DE' HL'` alternate register set swapped with `exx`.

 ### Flags